saurf4ng/TaPR/README.md

 I found that there is a limitation of TaPR.
 So, I propose a new version, "enhanced Time-series aware Precision and Recall (eTaPR)."

-Please check the below repository.// https://github.com/saurf4ng/eTaPR
+Please check the below repository.
+https://github.com/saurf4ng/eTaPR